IF I SEEK US

 Without being defined as a motivation for doing something effective, hope is a dirty, four letter word symbolizing something which Christianity has used as a substitute for doing something that brings the reality of fulfillment.
 This kind of hope is what people do when they don't know what to believe and don't know what to do.
 "Hope springs eternal to the human breast."
 That is too bad because there IS no efficacy to this kind of hoping, and it is little better than mooning.
 The alternative is choosing to believe and responding in the right way.
 Jesus didn't teach hope and didn't even use the word!

 The Bible is not the word of God, never has been, never will or can be.
-The Old Testament is valuable only in setting the stage for Christ and substantiating him as the Messiah.
+The Old Testament is valuable only in setting the stage for Jesus and substantiating him as "the coming one".
 The New Testament, except for the Gospels, is largely worthless except as a record for wrong ideas that do not work and as a track record for failure.
-Neither Jesus nor the Father ever authorized the writing of the documents or their selection in the New Testament, nor had anything to do with it, nor has time or history validated it's concept of god.
+Neither Jesus nor the Father ever authorized the writing of the documents or their selection in the New Testament, nor had anything to do with it; nor has time or history validated it's concept of God.

 A major part of a valid theology concerns sin and the proper definition, understanding and usage that Jesus gave to us.
 The concept that sin is a misunderstanding of the character and purpose of God is foundational.
 Instead of fostering this crucial piece, Christendom has mis-defined sin in terms of legalism and behavior, as a transgression of the law, and consequently has missed the underlying message that was delivered and demonstrated for us.
-According to J the Father is continually dismissing our failings, but came to completely rid us of sin.
+According to J the Father is continually dismissing our failings, but he came to completely rid us of sin.